hakadoriya/secretenv/README.md

 # secretenv

-A command-line tool that fetches secrets from secret management services (such as AWS Secrets Manager) and executes commands with those secrets as environment variables.
+A command-line tool that fetches secrets from secret management services (such as Google Cloud Secret Manager, AWS Secrets Manager) and executes commands with those secrets as environment variables.

 ## Overview